GabrielMalakias/GabrielMalakias.github.io/_drafts/circuit_breaker_with_ruby.md

 {% endhighlight %}

-The command above build the image from Dockerfile, starts all dependencies and executes a command specified in docker-compose (in our case 'bundle exec puma').
+The command above build the image from Dockerfile, starts all dependencies that we added in docker-compose and executes a command specified in docker-compose (in our case 'bundle exec puma').

 {% highlight bash %}